microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-callrecords.md

 Change notifications for call records support both `create` and `update` notification types.
 A call record is created after a call or meeting ends and will remain available for 30 days.
 Because portions of a call record rely on client-side signals that can be delayed or interrupted by network issues, a call record may be updated with new or revised attributes after its initial creation.
 These changes will result in an `update` notification and the record will increment its `version` field to reflect that a change has occurred.

-The latency of change notifications and the maximum expiry period of a subscription are defined in the [change notifications overview](/graph/webhooks).
+The latency of change notifications and the maximum subscription expiration period are defined in the [change notifications overview](/graph/webhooks).

 ## Example notification